 How to Install Styli.sh

 Since it is just a Bash script, you don’t need to install any packages or dependencies.
 You only need to have

 git installed on your machine.

-To install Styli.sh it’s a single line of a copy and paste in the terminal.
-So all you need to do is just to clone the Styli.sh GitHub repo.
+To install Styli.sh it’s a single line of a copy and pastes in the terminal.
+So all you need to do is to clone the Styli.sh GitHub repo.

 git clone https://github.com/thevinter/styli.sh